 Tips on cutting your energy bill this winter

-Our bank accounts have suffered enough over the holidays, and we still have a few cold months ahead.
-We’ve put together a list of 4 easy ways to save money on your energy bill this winter that won’t sacrifice your comfort or routine.
+We’ve put together a list of 4 easy ways to save money on your energy bill in your apartment this winter, that won’t sacrifice your comfort or routine.

 1. Turn it down